 My wife and I share a love of bird observing and bird photography which takes us all over Australia.
 We love meeting other keen birders and sharing our experiences.
 We always get blessed with the unexpected experience or gift, as we call it, of new and interesting birds, each time we go out birding.
 We love Australia, and the variety that each state and region offers in its wildlife and nature aspects.

 When my wife and I first met we did not know that we were both bird lovers, this was an extra bonus in our relationship and continues to strengthen our relationship, sharing this love in common.
 The other more important aspect we share in common, that binds us in love and has brought us through life’s storms is our relationship with the Lord Jesus Christ and Father God.
-We rejoice in the fact that God has ‘Kept the best till last’ like the wine at the wedding, when Jesus turned water into very good vintage wine.
+We rejoice in the fact that God had ‘Kept the best till last’.
+To us both, this is like when the wine towards the end of a wedding reception, had appeared to have run out, and Jesus graciously turned water into a very good vintage wine, better than what they had been drinking earlier.
 So God brought us together at the right time for each other.

 We are not religious people but grace people who have learned to love more through life’s experiences than just through listening to messages about life.
 Many marriages are under attack from the evils of selfishness, adultery and divorce and we need to stand strong as examples of God’s loving heart toward our children and grandchildren, so that they have a good role model for a peaceful and fruitful life.
 Having recently retired from my career in medical science I have become an author and speaker.